Yousuf7309/santander-customer-transaction-prediction/README.md

 ## 📮 Contact

-Feel free to connect on [LinkedIn]([https://www.linkedin.com/in/yousufmohammed-989aaa1b8 ]) or drop a message!
+Feel free to connect on LinkedIn - https://www.linkedin.com/in/yousufmohammed-989aaa1b8 or drop a message!

 ---